lucasfcosta/blog/_posts/2022-09-15-deadlines.md

 Preemption points work well because they help you correct deviation from the desired end-state by regularly bringing variation back to baseline — the desired end-state — instead of allowing variation to accumulate.

-Unless there are regular checks and interventions, the accumulation of these minor deviations over time will cause developers to ship changes entirely different from what they originally intended.
+Unless there are regular checks and interventions, these minor deviations will accumulate.
+When that happens, features become entirely different from what they were initially intended to be.
+Therefore, you will either ship the wrong features or spend extra time correcting them.

 <a target="_blank" class="image-link" href="/assets/deadlines/back-to-baseline.png"><img style="margin-bottom: -18px;" src="/assets/deadlines/back-to-baseline.png" alt=""></a>
 <center style="font-size: 0.8em; margin-bottom: 32px;"><i>Preemption points bring variation back to baseline regularly</i></center>